claudiospizzi/vscode-scratchmanager/README.md

 Use the following extension configuration:

 * `scratchManager.activeFolder`: Specify the relative path used for new scratch files.
+Defaults to `Scratch`.
+* `scratchManager.activeScopes`: Specify the scopes to use for new scratch files.
+Defaults to no scopes, using the workspace root folder.
 * `scratchManager.archiveFolder`: Specify the relative path to the scratch file archive.
+Defaults to `Scratch`.
+* `scratchManager.archiveThresholdDays`: Specify the number of days to keep scratch files before archiving them.
+Defaults to 90 days.
+* `scratchManager.archiveAutomatically`: Specify if scratch files should be archived automatically.
+Defaults to off.

 ## Release Notes